akprojectshub/cdlg_tool_dev/README.md

 **Note:** all models will be converted to process trees during execution.

 ### Output ###
-All generated event logs in XES format and all process trees in PTML format are saved with a corresponding sub-folder in _Data/result_data_.
+All generated event logs in XES format are saved with a corresponding sub-folder in _Data/result_data_.
 With the execution of 6 a CSV file so-called _gold_standard.csv_ is saved as well as a text file for each event log containing the drift configurations.

 **Note:** after executing a particular project file, you should save the generated data in a different location, otherwise it will be overwritten when you execute it again.